masesgroup/JNet/README.md

 ## Scope of the project

-This project aims to create a library to direct access, from .NET, all the features available in the Java Platform, this is the counterpart of [JCOReflector](https://github.com/masesgroup/JCOReflector).
+This project aims to create a set of libraries and tools to direct access, from .NET, all the features available in the Java Platform, this is the counterpart of [JCOReflector](https://github.com/masesgroup/JCOReflector).

 There are many client libraries written to manage communication with Java.
 Conversely, this project use directly the Java packages giving more than one benefit:
 * all implemented features are availables at no extra implementation costs, see [JNet usage](src/net/Documentation/articles/usage.md);